Interactive Disassembler

 The Interactive Disassembler (IDA) is a disassembler for computer software which generates assembly language source code from machine-executable code.
 It supports a variety of executable formats for different processors and operating systems.
 It can also be used as a debugger for Windows PE, Mac OS X Mach-O, and Linux ELF executables.
 A decompiler plug-in, which generates a high level, C source code-like representation of the analysed program, is available at extra cost.

 IDA is used widely in software reverse engineering, including for malware analysis and software vulnerability research.
-IDA has been referred to as the "de-facto industry standard disassembler".
+IDA's decompiler is one of the most popular and widely used decompilation frameworks, and IDA has been called the "de-facto industry standard" for program disassembly and static binary analysis.

 History

-Ilfak Guilfanov began working on IDA in 1991, and initially distributed it as a shareware application.
+Ilfak Guilfanov began working on IDA in 1990, and initially distributed it as a shareware application.
 In 1996, the Belgian company DataRescue took over the development of IDA and began to sell it as a commercial product, under the name IDA Pro.

 Initial versions of IDA did not have a graphical user interface (GUI), and ran as an extended DOS, OS/2, or Windows console application.
 In 1999, DataRescue released the first version of IDA Pro with a GUI, IDA Pro 4.0.

 In 2005, Guilfanov founded Hex-Rays to pursue the development of the Hex-Rays Decompiler IDA extension.
 In January 2008, Hex-Rays assumed the development and support of DataRescue's IDA Pro.

+In 2022, Hex-Rays was acquired by a group of investors led by Smartfin, a European venture capital and private equity investor.
+Co-investors in the acquisition included the Belgian public holding company The Federal Holding & Investment Company (SFPIM), and the Walloon public investment firm Regional Investment Company of Wallonia (SRIW).